-Pro Tip: Grab your job descriptions and use those.
+Pro Tip: Got job descriptions?
+Use those to develop your career paths!
 You probably already have your career path figured out within the different job descriptions for your company.
 These should list the skills required for each position.

 Once you have the layout of the career path assembled, make notes based on what differentiates each level from the previous one.
 For instance, if you have a Climber I and Climber II positions, what training or skills must the Climber II employee possess?
 It could be a designation like the Certified Arborist or Aerial Lift Specialist or that they passed an in-house test to make the jump into the next level.
 Plotting these requirements out onto the diagram will quickly show any employee where they are in the career path and give them an easy visual of where they can go.

 Your next step is to hand the piece of paper with your career path on it to someone in your office that can make the document look good.
 Making this document attractive and easy to understand is very important.